 Around halfway through the walk is the Cheviot Beach lookout.
 Prime Minister Harold Holt disappeared from this beach in 1967 during the height of the Cold War and the disappearance has become a source of intrigue for many Australians.
 It was interesting to see the beach itself, and I hadn’t at all expected it to be along this trail!

-Fort Nepean itself was built in the 1800s as a defense as was at one time the most heavily fortified fort in the Southern Hemisphere!
+Fort Nepean itself was built in the 1800s as a defence as was at one time the most heavily fortified fort in the Southern Hemisphere!
 It is hard to imagine that now as the area is surrounded by calm blue seas and the Fort is only occupied by relaxed tourists and walkers.
 The Fort is well-preserved and is a fantastic place to explore.
 The good signage means that you can learn a lot whilst taking in the view.

 Mornington Peninsula is not only famous for its beaches and walks, but also its fantastic selection of vineyards and gourmet food.
 Sprawling vines can be found in a number of locations along the Peninsula, which has gained a fantastic reputation with vineyards both new and old.
 I personally enjoyed visiting T’Gallant and Montalto.